tonninob/KanScrumBan/README.md

 could include the ZeroMQ framework which provides an easy way to link to this C++ library.
 Nothing is decided yet though.

+See unit tests under folder tests/ for complete specification of functionality.
 Unit tests are written with Google Test.